spacetimeki/mental-mapping-recon/README.md

-# Mental Mapping Recon - The Basics of Knocking on Doors
+# Mental Mapping Recon: The Basics of Knocking on Doors

 This lab demonstrates conceptual practice in network and subdomain reconnaissance using Nmap and Amass.